ymz-ncnk/musgo/README.md

 # Musgo

-Musgo is a Go code generator for binary MUS format with validation support.
+Musgo is a Go code generator for the binary MUS format with validation support.
-Generated code converts data to and from MUS format.
+Generated code converts data to and from the MUS format.
 More info about it and about the format you can find at "https://github.com/ymz-ncnk/musgen".

 # How to use

 First, you should download and install Go, version 1.4 or later.

-Create in your home directory `foo` folder with the following structure:
+Create in your home directory a `foo` folder with the following structure:
 ```
 foo/
  |‒‒‒make/